camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ## Manage existing configurations

 Existing GitHub configurations can be edited from the gear icon beside the **Sync with GitHub** button.
-Permission to update these settings are limited by the roles within your organization.
+Permission to update these settings are limited by the roles within your organization and project.

 - **Organization owners/administrators:** Edit and update all configuration options.
 - **Project administrators - Self-Managed:** Edit and update all configuration options.
-- **Project administrators - SaaS:** Edit and update only the **GitHub repository URL**.
+- **Project administrators - SaaS:** Edit and update only the **GitHub repository URL** and **branch name**.
 - **Project editors:** Cannot make changes to the GitHub configuration.

-## Conventions and troubleshooting
+## File name conventions

-- Duplicate filenames are not allowed for the same file type.
+- Duplicate file names are not allowed for the same file type.
-- Characters with special meaning to Git (for example, `/`), or characters disallowed by Git, are not allowed in branch names.
+- Characters with special meaning to Git (for example, `/`), or characters disallowed by Git, are not allowed in either branch or file names.
 - Any .json file is treated as a connector template, and the operation will fail if it is not.
 If the remote repository stores any .json files that are not connector templates, place them in a subfolder to be automatically ignored by the synchronization process.
-- Renaming a file in Web Modeler and modifying, renaming, or deleting the same file in the remote repository (or vice versa) will result in synchronization errors.
-If this happens, either:
-  - Cancel the operation and resolve it manually in the remote repository
-  - Aaccept the Web Modeler changes, and then manually apply the deleted changes in the remote repository
-- When synchronizing for the first time with a remote repository that already contains commits, the main process file in the process application must be named to match the main process file in the remote repository.
+- When synchronizing for the first time with a remote repository that already contains commits, Web Modeler will attempt to select a main process with a file name that matches its own main process.
+If there is no matching process, Web Modeler will select a process at random from the available .bpmn files.
+In the event that no .bpmn files exist in the remote repository, Web Modeler will not proceed, and will instead display an error message.
+Ensure the main process is correctly assigned, especially in cases where a random process has been selected.